All we know about Charlotte Owen as Boris Johnson makes her UK’s youngest peer

 A former aide to Boris Johnson is set to become the youngest-ever peer after being included in his controversial resignation honours list.

-Charlotte Owen, 29, joins former cabinet minister Jacob Rees-Mogg and Tory MP Andrea Jenkyns in being elevated to the House of Lords by the ex-prime minister.
+Charlotte Owen, 29, joins fellow Tories Shaun Bailey and Ben Houchen in being elevated to the House of Lords by the ex-prime minister.

 A parliamentary hairdresser, Michael Fabricant MP and former home secretary Priti Patel were among some of the other allies of Mr Johnson handed gongs.

-Note: *This article was amended at 14:40 on 19 June.
-A previous version said Jacob Rees-Mogg and Andre Jenkyns had been elevated to the House of Lords in Boris Johnson’s resignation honours list.
-There were in fact given a Knights Bachelor Knighthood and Dames Commander of the Order of the British Empire. respectively*